adamgoings/liri-node-app/README.md

 # liri-node-app
 Twitter, Spotify, and OMDB request project

-This application will take several commands and reference different nodes/APIs based on the input.
+This application will take several commands via the terminal and reference different nodes/APIs based on the input.

 For Twitter, simply enter "node liri.js my-tweets" to receive a list of the 20 most recent tweets on my timeline (all beer).